biocypher/biocage/docs/biocagemanager-features.md

-# PythonSandboxManager Features & Usage
+# BioCageManager Features & Usage

-The `PythonSandboxManager` is the core component that provides comprehensive functionality for safe code execution with state management, file system integration, and advanced container lifecycle control.
+The `BioCageManager` is the core component that provides comprehensive functionality for safe code execution with state management, file system integration, and advanced container lifecycle control.

 ## Container Management